SpenceKonde/ATTinyCore/README.md

 * Some people have problems programming the 841 and 1634 with USBAsp and TinyISP - but this is not readily reproducible.
 ArduinoAsISP works reliably.
 In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each programming operation.
 This may be due to bugs in USBAsp firmware - See this thread on the Arduino forums for information on updated USBAsp firmware: http://forum.arduino.cc/index.php?topic=363772 (Links to the new firmware are on pages 5~6 of that thread - the beginning is largely a discussion of the inadequacies of the existing firmware)
 * At >4v, the speed of the internal oscillator on 828R, 1634R and 841 parts increases significantly - enough that serial (and hence the bootloader) does not work.
 Significant enhancements have been made on this front in 1.4.0; reburning bootloader should sort it out.

+## License
+ATTinyCore is released under the [LGPL 2.1](LICENSE.md).
+It may be used, modified, and distributed, and it may be used as part of an application which, itself, is not open source (though any modifications to these libraries must be released under the LGPL as well).
+Unlike LGPLv3, if this is used in a commercial product, you are not required to provide means for user to update it.
+A historical investigation has determined that versions of this core have been released under the LGPLv2.1 in the past - it was an oversight on our part that the license file was omitted from this core previously.

 ## Acknowledgements

 This core was originally based on TCWorld's ATTinyCore, which is in turn based on the arduino-tiny core here: http://code.google.com/p/arduino-tiny/